Logo

 In this article, we discuss three common types of security testing for risk assessment and determine their pros, cons, and use cases.
 We also investigate types and stages of pentesting and share best practices to make a cybersecurity risk assessment effective and painless.

-• defining mitigation priorities by risk severity and the likelihood of occurrence
+• Defining mitigation priorities by risk severity and likelihood of occurrence

 Risk management as defined by NIST Special Publication 800-39

 Assessing risks and threats is one of the most important steps to improving cybersecurity.
 Itโ€™s an ongoing process that helps you evaluate your security controls, detect issues, and estimate their impact.
-There are several major reasons for conducting an assessment:
+According to many cybersecurity standards, businesses are required to conduct risk assessments to:

-• To prevent hacks, data breaches, and data loss.
-A periodic review of cybersecurity controls allows you to detect and close off vulnerabilities before hackers can exploit them.
+• Prevent hacks, data breaches, and data loss.
+Regular cybersecurity control reviews allow you to detect and eliminate vulnerabilities before hackers can exploit them.

-• To improve decision-making.
+• Improve decision-making.
 Determining the impact of discovered risks is an important part of a risk assessment.
 This information is useful for making further decisions related to cybersecurity: budgeting, planning improvements, prioritizing fixes, etc.

-• To ensure compliance.
-Risk management is part of many laws, regulations, and standards including NIST Special Publications, HIPAA, PCI DSS, and GDPR.
-Failing to comply with those that are relevant to your business may lead to substantial fines.
+• Ensure compliance.
+Risk management is part of many laws, regulations, and standards including NIST Special Publications, HIPAA, PCI DSS, and the GDPR.
+Failing to comply with those relevant to your business may lead to substantial fines.

 Three stages of effective risk assessment

-The procedure and tools for risk assessment are unique for each organization and project.
-However, there are three stages that must be implemented in any case.
+The procedure and tools for risk assessment are unique to each organization and project.
+However, effective risk assessment always includes these three stages:

-• Personally identifiable information of clients/customers and employees
+• Personally identifiable information of customers and employees

 • Financial data